Thunderbeee/ZSCL/README.md

 Download required datasets (ImageNet and Conceptual_Captions) and datasets to be learned (e.g., DTD, MNIST, ect.) to your experiment directory.
 You can refer to `datasets.md` for more details.

+### Replicate our results

+If you want to replicate our results in our paper, you can directly run the command line for that table.
+For example, if you want to replicate the results of ZSCL, then run `bash scripts/ZSCL.sh`.

+More commands are listed in `scripts` directory.

+To calculate Transfer, Avg., and Last scores, you can use `results.ipynb`.
+The results in the paper are also listed in `results.ipynb`.

 ### Training and Evaluation

 Following cammand lines are examples of training and evaluating the model.